rajeshwarpatlolla/ionic-timepicker/README.md

 ##Versions:

 ### 1) v0.2.0
-The whole time picker functionality has been implemented, and can be installed with `bower install ionic-timepicker`.
+The whole time picker functionality has been implemented, and can be installed with

+    bower install ionic-timepicker

 ##License: